harbour/core/harbour/contrib/rddsql/readme.txt

 3. Modifying database

    SSI presents a query result via RDD interface and generates no hidden SQL queries.
 So, how database can be changed?
-Does DBAPPEND() and FIELDPUT() works, or is it readonly SQL interface?
-   DBAPPEND(), FIELDPUT() and other similiar functions work on cached query result, i.e. query can be appended by new rows and field values can be changed, but SQL database is not changed.
-DBCREATE() function can also be used to create an "empty query result" but no table is created on SQL server.
+Does dbAppend() and FieldPut() works, or is it readonly SQL interface? dbAppend(), FieldPut() and other similiar functions work on cached query result, i.e. query can be appended by new rows and field values can be changed, but SQL database is not changed. dbCreate() function can also be used to create an "empty query result" but no table is created on SQL server.
 So, SSI can also be used as implementation of "array RDD".
    The programmer must call SQL command explicitly to modify SQL tables.